scottclowe/scottclowe.github.io/_posts/2016-02-28-setting-colour-schemes-in-matlab.md

 Consequently, if you've made your own theme and only set the colours for `.m` syntax highlighting, you'll find that the syntax for other languanges such as `.c` is broken.

-Since we don't want to be imported broken themes in this way, *MATLAB Schemer* gets around this problem by having the syntax highlighting colours in these other languages inherit their values from the colours for related `.m` syntax highlighting.
+Since we don't want to be importing broken themes in this way, *MATLAB Schemer* gets around this problem by having the syntax highlighting colours in these other languages inherit their values from the colours for related `.m` syntax highlighting.
 The result is that you can set-up a scheme using just `.m` highlighting and it will give a consistent experience in all the languages currently supported by MATLAB.

 If you wish, you can still overwrite the inherited settings for the other languages by going to `Preferences > Editor/Debugger > Language`.
 This is also where you can enable more extensions to be recognised as a particular language.